-Many national and international organisations produce guidelines for how to manage and treat HIV and related complications.
+There are many national and international guidelines.
+These cover all aspects of how to manage and treat HIV and related complications.

 The treatmentguideline.com site has a good range of international HIV guidelines.